 Cataumet is another village in the town of Bourne.
 The Cataumet Depot is right next to the post office.

-Sharing the building with the post office is Catuamet Arts Center where local artists can exhibit their work.
+Sharing the building with the post office is Cataumet Arts Center where local artists can exhibit their work.

 Workshops and concerts are also given in this facility.